 If anything many people will be glad for you if you start participating more.
 They're happy to see that you're coming out of your shell.
 They like that there's now one more person in the conversation who can potentially make interesting points or spit out funny one-liners.

-If you did become over-the-top outgoing overnight it may be jarring to some people.
+If you did become over the top outgoing overnight it may be jarring to some people.
 However, you don't have to go to the far end of the scale.
 If you never spoke up in group discussions before, just start chipping in your fair share.
 Don't try to do all the talking and take over.
-If you spent all night on the couch at the last party, this time approach a few people and make the usual kind of one-on-one chit chat.
+If you spent all night on the couch at the last party, this time approach a few people and make the usual kind of one on one chit chat.
 Don't feel you have to bounce around and entertain every single person there.
-If you become more outgoing in this way no one is going to think its odd or trying too hard.
+If you become more outgoing in a mild way no one is going to think its odd or trying too hard.

 Your longer-term friends will also probably be happy for you if you start to get over your shyness, and if they aren't then you should question the relationship